-A simple, low carb casserole with the flavors of the Mediterranean.
+A simple, low carb spaghetti squash casserole with the flavors of the Mediterranean.

 Okay, before I get into today’s recipe, I want to share a life-changing realization with you (that you may already know, but here goes…).
 Ready?